GDSC-IGDTUW-Autumn-of-Code-2022/webD-kviz-app/README.md

 # KVIZ

 <p align="center">
   <img src= "https://user-images.githubusercontent.com/79600026/200431384-af567229-516e-48ca-aa25-e99660b5e37b.jpg" alt="13" width="350"/>
 </p>

 This is a quiz app made using open trivia database API.
-The questions are dynamic and highscores are stored in local storage.
+The questions are dynamic and highscores are stored in local storage.It has 10 questions  of 10 marks each .
+Let us see who wins this game and Win this Autumn of Code Challenge

 ## Tech stack used
 * HTML